eeowaa/awscli-manpages/BUGS.md

 2. There are lots of warnings during generation of the man pages (see the _`warnings.txt` and `errors.txt`_ section of [`ref/README.md`](ref/README.md)) which are inextricable from the documentation source.

+3. There are no links between man pages using `.Xr` macros.